-If you’re joining us on our Iceland Photo Tour in March 2018, you’ll have the great privilege to be guided and tutored by Tyrone Turner, a photography giant and all-round awesome person.
-A regular contributor to National Geographic, Tyrone practices a documentary style photography and raises awareness on a range of important issues through his images.
+Tyrone Turner is a photography giant and all-round awesome person and has guided some of our Photography Tours.
+Regular contributor to National Geographic, Tyrone practices a documentary style photography and raises awareness on a range of important issues through his images.
 And besides being an award-winning photographer, Tyrone is also an experienced photography teacher.
-We asked Tyrone about what drives him as a photographer, what makes Iceland a great photographic destination, and what photography tips he can share with us.
+We asked Tyrone about what drives him as a photographer, and what photography tips he can share with us.
 He also shared some of his work.

 What sparked your interest in photography?